pandas-dev/pandas/doc/source/api/arrays.rst

 =============

 NumPy cannot natively represent timezone-aware datetimes.
-Pandas supports this with the :class:`DatetimeArray` extension type, which can hold timezone-naive or timezone-aware values.
+Pandas supports this with the :class:`arrays.DatetimeArray` extension array, which can hold timezone-naive or timezone-aware values.

 :class:`Timestamp` is the scalar type for datetime data.